openpaygo/metrics/API Specs.md

 ### Data Format Object

-**Description: **This is the object used to define the data format of the main object.
+**Description:** This is the object used to define the data format of the main object.
 It can either be included in the main object in the “data_format” sub-object, or can be registered separately and then referenced using the “data_format_id” obtained after registering it (see below the route for registering).

-{

 <table>